Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:05 And I do, I do appreciate that Rai has some configuration.

-07:24 But you can even, set a dependency operator.
+07:24 But you can even set a dependency operator.

-07:28 So whether you want it to be like approximately equal to or greater than equal or whatever, kind of neat.
+07:28 So whether you want it to be like approximately equal to or greater than equal or whatever, kind

-07:34 The, the bonus is really kind of fun.
+07:34 The bonus is really kind of fun.

-07:43 which is a, is a, a large repository with multiple Python projects in it.
+07:46 with multiple Python projects in it.

-08:01 So that's cool.
+08:01 That's cool.

 08:02 That's next level stuff right there.